nhedlun1/vintageElectricMoped/README.md

 <br>

 So what about the fun info?
 How fast does it go, and how far can you drive?
-Well, the speed is not that exciting, with the maximum gearing i can reach somwhere around 40-45km/h, but this runs the motor quite hot so with more moderate gearing i reach around 30-35km/h and then it also has a bit of a kick to it acceleration wise.
-As far as the range, i cannot really say for sure, however in the initial testing phase, i got at least 10km of range with a 5Ah battery, so i should get a range of at least 40km.
+Well, the speed is not that exciting, with the maximum gearing i can reach somwhere around 40-45km/h, but this runs the motor quite hot so without any way of measuring the motor temperature right now i am going with more moderate gearing with which i reach around 30-35km/h and then it also has a bit of a kick to it acceleration wise.
+As far as the range, i cannot really say for sure since i havent dared to try due to not measuring temperature, however in the initial testing phase, i got at least 10km of range with a 5Ah battery, so i should get a range of at least 40km.
 So in other words, not that bad right?
 <br>
 <br>